DuncanButler/Copilot-Citations/INSTALL.md

 ## C# Implementation

 ### Requirements
-- .NET Standard 2.0 or higher compatible framework (.NET Core 3.1+, .NET 5+, etc.)
+- .NET 9.0 or higher
-- Visual Studio 2019 or higher (optional, for development)
+- Visual Studio 2022 or higher (optional, for development)

 ### Installation Options